jtyang-chem/jtyang-chem.github.io/_posts/2024-7-22-Gibbs-dividing-surface-in-simulation.md

 DOI: 10.1039/b412375a

 The profile density can be fitted to the function:

 $$
 \frac{\rho(z)}{\rho_B }= \frac 12 [1- \tanh (b(z-c))]
 $$

 $\rho_B$ is the density of bulk, and $b, c$ are parameters.
 The position of Gibbs dividing surface corresponds to the $c$.

 ## Get profile density

  It's easy with MDAnalysis to get profile density from MD trajectory.
-MDAnalysis is a friendly python library, however the manual about profile density has little example.
+MDAnalysis is a friendly Python library, however, the manual about profile density has few examples.
 Here is the code I calculate the profile density and save it in NumPy binary format.

 - Some notes:
 	- The trajectory object must have charge info, here I made a fake one.